September 9, 2019 | Fr. Patrick Wainwright, MC

 Every sin is a voluntary act by which we break the law of God.
 However, for a sin to be mortal three conditions are necessary: there must be (a) grave matter, (b) full knowledge, and (c) deliberate consent.

 First there has to be grave matter.
 That is, the action (moral object) has to be grave, or seriously evil.
 The basic list of actions that constitute “grave matter” is given by the Ten Commandments, although in some of the Commandments, the “matter” can sometimes be lighter, or less serious (as in the case of lying, stealing, honoring father and mother and the like).
 St. Paul provides some lists with more specific sins that constitute “grave matter”, and those who commit them “will not inherit the Kingdom of Heaven”—if they die without repenting, that is.
-Finally, the Catechism clarifies more in detail some more cases where there is grave matter, which I highly encourage you to read. (click here to download a list of passages relating to sin)
+Finally, the Catechism clarifies more in detail some more cases where there is grave matter, which I highly encourage you to read. (click here to see the passages from the Catechism indicating which actions are mortal sin)

 Second, there has to be full knowledge of what you are doing.
 So physically performing an action that constitutes “grave matter” is not enough for that to be a mortal sin—you have to be in full use of your intelligence, and realize what you are doing.
 You should also know that the action you are committing is something seriously wrong.
 If for some reason your ability to think or understand is impaired for a reason that was beyond your responsibility (for example, if you were asleep or having a panic attack), then the gravity of the action is diminished, or may even disappear completely.
 However, if you became impaired by your own choice (for example, by getting drunk or using drugs) then you are still responsible for the actions committed because you willingly chose to be impaired.